Jakob-Bach/Predicting-SAT/README.md

-# Predicting Satisfiablity of Benchmark Instances
+# Predicting Satisfiability of Benchmark Instances

 This repository contains the code and text of the paper